BPOs are becoming increasingly popular as companies look to outsource their business processes. Learn why they’re so beneficial.

 The global economy is not performing well, and some countries have seen shortages of skilled workers while trade protectionism increases.
 Outsourcing to BPO major player countries might be very cost-effective, but it is also accompanied by several types of risks that cannot be easily seen:

-• Overdependence on the external provider: The cost of outsourcing is that you are always at the mercy if they perform well.
+- Overdependence on the external provider: The cost of outsourcing is that you are always at the mercy of they perform well.
 If there’s a problem, bringing back in-house and moving contracts around can be challenging because relationships between organizations need careful management.

 Find out more» Top 10 BPO risks and how you can avoid them to succeed